MicrosoftDocs/learn/learn-pr/azure/threat-hunting-sentinel/includes/3-query-management-creation.md

 :::image type="content" source="../media/3-hunting page.png" alt-text="The Hunting page in Azure Sentinel" :::

 The hunting page provides a list all hunting queries.
 You can filter and sort queries by query name, provider, data source, results, and tactics.
 You can save queries by selecting the Favorites star icon for the query in the list.

+>[!TIP]
-When a query is selected as a favorite, it runs automatically each time you open the hunting page.
+>When a query is selected as a favorite, it runs automatically each time you open the hunting page.

 ### Manage hunting queries